A Strategic Traffic Ticket Defense After Getting Caught Speeding

 - Coming to the top of a hill

-- When dangers to pedestrians exist i.e. bad weather
+- Driving when dangers to pedestrians exist (such as bad weather)

-In order for the prosecution to obtain a conviction for speeding, it must be shown that the speed limit posted on the sign was in accordance with the state statute regulating speed.
+For the prosecution to obtain a conviction for speeding, it must be shown that the speed limit posted on the sign was in accordance with the state statute regulating speed.
 One very common defense to a speeding ticket is for a criminal defense attorney to show that the state, county, or municipality never approved the speed limit on the sign.
-If a New Jersey Speeding Ticket Attorney is successful in demonstrating this deviation, the speeding charges must be dropped.
-That is one reason why it is so important to have an experienced New Jersey Speeding Ticket Lawyer

-- More than 1-14 mph over the speed limit = 2 points
+- Going 1 to 14 mph over the speed limit: 2 points

-- More than 30 mph over the speed limit = 5 points
+- Going 30 mph or more over the speed limit: 5 points

 In addition to the points you may obtain on your license if you are convicted of speeding, you must also pay a fine.
 Under certain circumstances, the fines that attach to speeding tickets can be doubled.
 These circumstances are as follows:

-- A driver is driving at least 20 MPR over the speed limit.
+- A driver is driving at least 20 MPH over the speed limit.

-- A driver is speeding where the limit is 65 MPR
+- A driver is speeding where the limit is 65 MPH

 - A driver is speeding in a construction area

-These violations can also result in a 15 days jail sentence
+These violations can also result in a 15-day jail sentence.

 Use of Radar and Laser

 Evidence produced by a radar or laser that demonstrates an individual’s driving speed is permitted in the New Jersey court if certain procedures are followed.
-An experienced New Jersey Speeding Ticket Lawyer will be able to identify if those procedures have been properly followed or if that evidence should not be admitted in court.
+An experienced traffic lawyer will be able to identify if those procedures have been properly followed or if that evidence should not be admitted in court.

-If you are not from New Jersey and have received an out-of-state speeding ticket it is imperative that you contact an experienced New Jersey Speeding Ticket Attorney.
-Under Statute 39:4-9.1, New Jersey has reciprocity with most states so your ticket will not just disappear when you leave the state, but in most cases, it will follow you home.
-Anthony N. Palumbo can help you resolve your out-of-state ticket and even appear in court on your behalf so you won’t have to waste time traveling from home.
+If you are not from New Jersey and have received an out-of-state speeding ticket, it is imperative that you contact an experienced attorney in New Jersey.
+Under Statute 39:4-9.1, New Jersey has reciprocity with most states, so your ticket will not just disappear when you leave the state.
+In most cases, it will follow you home.
+I can help you resolve your out-of-state ticket and even appear in court on your behalf, so you won’t have to waste time traveling from home.

-If you have been charged with speeding or have received a speeding citation, ticket or speeding summons, Anthony N. Palumbo, New Jersey Speeding Ticket Lawyer of The Law Offices of Anthony N. Palumbo can assist you with your case.
-Contact him today at 1-866-664-8118 for a free initial consultation.
-He will give you an honest assessment of your case, and challenge whether any evidence collected against you may be contested in court.
-Do not plead guilty to a ticket without consulting an experienced New Jersey Speeding Ticket Attorney.
+If you have been charged with speeding or have received a speeding citation, ticket or speeding summons, I am here to walk you through your case.
+Contact The Law Offices of Anthony N. Palumbo today at 908-643-6801 for a free initial consultation from a traffic court lawyer.
+I will give you an honest assessment of your case, and challenge whether any evidence collected against you may be contested in court.
+Do not plead guilty to a ticket without consulting an experienced traffic ticket attorney first.